 Italian cooking is not the created, not to speak of the “creative”, cooking of restaurant chefs… It is cooking from the home kitchen… Food, whether simple or elaborate, is cooked in the style of the family.
 There is no such thing as Italian haute cuisine because there are no high or low roads in Italian cooking.
 All roads lead to the home, to la cucina di casa – the only one that deserves to be called Italian cooking.

-Last year, I asked Luca di Vita of Osteria alle Testiere in Venice why the cooking there was so exceptional.
-His answer was a validation of my own thinking about restaurants.
-Luca explained that they thought of it not so much as a typical restaurant at all but more as the French concept of an atelier, a kind of workshop or studio in which a master works, with utmost attention to materials and quality.
+In Venice last year, I asked Luca di Vita of Osteria alle Testiere why he thought that the cooking at that restaurant was so exceptional.
+His answer was a validation of my own thinking about restaurants: Luca explained that they thought of it not so much as a typical restaurant at all but more as the French concept of an atelier, a kind of workshop or studio in which a master works, with utmost attention to materials and quality.

 Nothing could be further from the approach of the typical American restaurant.
 Here, almost always, quantity wins out over quality.
 The chain restaurant, in which a restaurant becomes a kind of mass-production factory, is able to produce food all over the country that is the same at every location, even if it lacks any sort of character or personality.

 But even in so-called “fine dining” restaurants, the image of restaurant as assembly-line-factory is far too common.
 One person handles the pasta station, another is assigned to salads, yet another to desserts.
 As is true in all factory work, the creation of a product is chopped into smaller pieces so that less skilled workers can produce a part of that product even while none of them has the knowledge to produce the whole.
 Line cooks are notoriously poorly paid, even less than servers in the front of the house.
 Products become less expensive this way, but at a cost.